Quand C'est ? Lyrics in English Stromae

 Who's next

-And you like little children
+And you like little kids

-Clearly, nothing stops you
+Clearly nothing stops you

 And stop acting innocent